Brad-Hammond/Happy-Hounds/README.md

 - I know I am done when I view / or purchase the updated recommended products.

 **Evidence:** When entering the site, users can scroll down on the homepage to the recommended products section.
-Here, they can check to see what the updated prouducts are.
+Here, they can check to see what the updated products are.

 ## Further Testing

-- I manually tested my website on different viewports by using chrome dev tools and using the responsive tool bar to change the view of the website.
+- I manually tested my website on different viewports using Chrome DevTools and using the responsive tool bar to change the view of the website.
 - All links on the webpage have been tested and are working correctly with no errors.
 - All links to other webpages open in a new browser.
-- I used my devices as well as friends devices to help stress test and bug test my website.
+- I used my devices as well as friends devices to help stress-test and bug-test my website.

 ### Images of Happy Hounds on different devices and search engines